Paris attacks seen causing short-term global markets drop

 Outside France, few expect a jolt as significant as the hiatus after 2001's attacks that destroyed the World Trade Centre in New York City.

-In early foreign exchange markets trading, the euro was slightly lower against the dollar and yen.
-Markets in the Middle East, which trade on Sunday, were hit hard, though part of that decline was due to recent falls in oil prices.
+In foreign exchange markets trading in Asia, the euro was slightly lower against the dollar and yen.
+Markets in the Middle East, which trade on Sunday, were hit hard, although part of that decline was due to recent falls in oil prices.

 Analysts trying to put the event in some historical context say prior events like this in Europe over the past 15 years tended not to have any durable market or economic effects.